 University of Maryland Orthopaedics provides a comprehensive, multidisciplinary approach to care for the evaluation and treatment of knee and hip joints.
-Our experienced orthopaedic surgeons, including Dr. Theodore Manson (see Dr. Manson's profile video) -- along with our knowledgeable anesthesiologists, nurses, physical therapists, occupational therapists, and social workers -- guide patients from pre-surgery education through post-surgery rehabilitation and recovery.
+Our experienced orthopaedic surgeons, including Dr. Farshad Adib, Dr. Vincent Ng and Dr. Theodore Manson along with our knowledgeable anesthesiologists, nurses, physical therapists, occupational therapists, and social workers -- guide patients from pre-surgery education through post-surgery rehabilitation.

 Arthritis affects the areas in the body where two or more bones meet, such as the knee and hip joints.
 The normal joint is enclosed in a capsule and lined with synovium tissue.
 The synovium lining releases a slippery fluid that helps the joint move smoothly and easily.
 The ends of the bones are covered with cartilage, a firm, rubbery material that acts as a cushion between the bones and keeps them from rubbing together.